pmarks-net/chromadoze/trunk/misc/readme-eclipse.txt

-Assuming you already have Eclipse set up with the Android SDK, here's how to import my project from the SVN tree:
+Here's how to import my project from the SVN tree, using the ADT bundle:

-- File > New > Android Project
+- File > New > Project...
-- Create project from existing source
+- Android > Android Project from Existing Code
 - Browse for SVN trunk/ directory
-- Build Target: Android 1.6

 I ran into this transient error:
 "The project cannot be built until build path errors are resolved"